 Some staff and board members may wonder why we don’t show administrative activities as lines of business given their significance to the organization.
 No one would deny that marketing and book keeping is central to the success of most nonprofits, but these and other administrative duties usually directly support the lines of business; they are undoubtedly vital, but they also are a means to an end and simply do not pass the customer-change test.

 On the other hand, many people treat fundraising as a line of business because of its importance to the organization.
 After all, most lines of business only breakeven with the help of contributed income delivered through direct support or from the annual fund.
-Especially with regard to general operating support, funds are tied to all of the activities of an organization as opposed to one specific lines of business.
+Especially with regard to general operating support, funds relate to all of the activities of an organization as opposed to one specific line of business.
 As such, it is quite possible to identify a credible customer-change statement.
 An example of how it might look follows: